Phoolore/Phoolore/README.md

 ### Hi there 👋, my name is Arsen
 #### Nice to meet you

-I'm Data Sciensits, which love python and worked in web, servers, analitics .
-I'm study on Kagle now.
+I'm MLE, which loves his works and tried himself in web, servers, analitics .
+I'm practising on Kaggle now.

-Skills: Flask, Pandas, Plotly, Dash, PyQT5, Ngnix, SQLAlchemy, Re, Linux
+Skills: sklearn, TensorFlow, Flask, Pandas, Plotly, Dash, Ngnix, SQLAlchemy, re, Linux

-- 🌱 I’m currently learning DataScience Frameworks
+- 🌱 I’m currently making projects with ML and keras
 - 💞️ I’m looking to collaborate on Startapp
 - 📫 How to reach me: arsennurumanov@gmail.com